Study reveals that younger siblings of children with ADHD and autism are far more likely to develop one of those conditions.

 Miller’s research supports the idea that ADHD and ASD may share underlying causes and are highly inheritable.

 “Prior research has strongly suggested genetic links between ASD and ADHD, based on the high comorbidity rates between these two conditions and evidence of shared heritability of the disorders and their symptoms.
 The research on specific overlapping genetic markers is mixed, and there is still much to be learned about the ways in which these two disorders are linked,” Miller said.

-Children or adults living with may be hyperactive, compulsive, and have trouble paying attention.
+Children or adults living with

 Dr. Rolanda Gott, a developmental-behavioral pediatrician at the University of California Los Angeles Mattel Children’s Hospital, isn’t surprised by the findings of Miller’s study.

 “ADHD and ASD may be different manifestation of the same overarching disorder that may manifest differently in multiple family members.
 Many genes affect multiple brain functions and it is more common that we see both ASD and ADHD than ASD alone,” Gott told Healthline.

 “Many ADHD kids struggle with social skills deficits, inflexibility, sensory processing difficulties that are overlapping with ASD symptoms,” she added.
 “Both disorders are on a continuous spectrum and many times it is hard to draw the line between pure ADHD that also affects social communication and behavior versus ADHD plus ASD.”